Former Green Card Lottery winner Ehsan Davarzany earns master’s degree in economics

 Now Davarzany, who last year became a naturalized U.S. citizen, is hitting the job market with an eye on landing a position in data analytics.
 Though he’s exploring options in the St. Louis area, he said he’d like to move south.

 He developed a network of friends – other international students, including some medical students at Washington University in St. Louis and Saint Louis University – and several of them have relocated to Dallas for residency or fellowship programs.
-He’d like to follow them south.
+He’d like to follow them there.

 Davarzany developed skills at UMSL, including an understanding of statistical programming languages R and Python and the data analytics tool SAS, that he hopes have him well prepared for whatever position he lands.